Power Bicycle

 A Huffy dragster motorized bicycle

 How can you make a great bicycle better?
-Put a bicycle motor kit on it!
+Make it a gas bike.

 1. Pull starts are very unreliable

 It is rare that an automatic clutch is set correctly.
-They usually need to be adjusted to operate correctly.
+They usually need to be adjusted to operate properly.

-2. 4-stroke bicycle motor kits are more complex to fit.
+2. 4-stroke systems are more complex to fit.

-4-stroke engines are wider and bulkier than their 2-stroke counterparts.
-They require a larger bicycle frame to accommodate 4-stroke engines.
-In addition, the pedal shaft has to be widened to allow the pedals to clear the motor.
+4-strokes are wider and bulkier than their 2-stroke counterparts.
+They require a larger bicycle frame to accommodate them.
+In addition, the pedal shaft has to be widened to allow the pedals to clear the wider casings.

-3. 4-stroke bicycle engines require more maintenance as the engines are more complex
+3. 4-stroke bike engines require more maintenance as the engines are more complex

 4. They require regular oil changes.